-- 19. Once the debt is 33 days overdue, the debt recovery officers based in the Central Income Team will review the debt and, where appropriate, contact the debtor by phone.
+- Once the debt is 33 days overdue, the debt recovery officers based in the Central Income Team will review the debt and, where appropriate, contact the debtor by phone.
 If it is unlikely that we will receive immediate payment, consideration will be given to do one or a combination of, the following.
-This will be based on knowledge of both the customer and the nature of the debt: - telephone and letter chasing up to the issue of the formal Letter Before Action (court approved document); - if the customer is an individual and lives in Staffordshire, could the matter be referred for a visit; - if the customer is either an individual living outside of Staffordshire or any commercial organisation (wherever they may be based), could the matter be referred to the debt-recovery agency; - the matter may be referred for legal action at any point; and - the matter may be referred to other local visiting officers, for example, a vulnerable client's social worker or other visiting staff used within portfolio areas. - 20.
-If a debt has still not been paid after 90 days from the invoice date, we will consider making provision for the bad debt and if appropriate action the writing off of the amount to the revenue account. - 21.
-The above procedures are a framework which should apply to all types of debt.
+This will be based on knowledge of both the customer and the nature of the debt: - telephone and letter chasing up to the issue of the formal Letter Before Action (court approved document). - if the customer is an individual and lives in Staffordshire, could the matter be referred for a visit. - if the customer is either an individual living outside of Staffordshire or any commercial organisation (wherever they may be based), could the matter be referred to the debtrecovery agency. - the matter may be referred for legal action at any point; and

+- the matter may be referred to other local visiting officers, for example, a vulnerable client's social worker or other visiting staff used within service areas. - If a debt has still not been paid after 90 days from the invoice date, we will consider making provision for the bad debt and if appropriate action the writing off of the amount to the revenue account. - 21 The above procedures are a framework which should apply to all types of debt.
 However, we know that different categories of debt and different types of customer may need us to use other recovery cycles.
-Any change from the standard cycle must be agreed by the County Treasurer.

-Taking an active approach to collecting income

-22. This approach involves discussing the debt with the customer before the due date for payment.
-The main aim is to make sure that the customer is satisfied with the goods or services provided or to identify any possible

-- disputes the customer may have and to sort them out before the due date for payment. - 23.
-You should target this action, as it is not cost-effective to apply it to every customer.
-To help with the process, the system will create management reports which analyse the invoices raised the previous week by category and value. - 24.
-The Central Income Team will provide a single point of contact for the recovery of debts with other public organisations such as Staffordshire districts and other large public organisations.

-Sorting out customer queries and disputes

-- 25. Controlling and sorting out customer queries and disputes is an essential part of good customer service. - 26.
-As a result, each portfolio area should have in place a system or procedure for identifying, recording and dealing with customer queries and disputes.
-This must keep to our customer complaints, compliments and comments policy and any other legal complaints procedures.

-Action by the enquiry officer or debt-recovery agency
+Any change from the standard cycle must be agreed by the County Treasurer. - Taking an active approach to collecting income - This approach involves discussing the debt with the customer before the due date for payment.
+The main aim is to make sure that the customer is satisfied with the goods or services provided or to identify any possible disputes the customer may have and to sort them out before the due date for payment. - You should target this action, as it is not cost-effective to apply it to every customer.
+To help with the process, the system will create management reports which analyse the invoices raised the previous week by category and value. - The Central Income Team will provide a single point of contact for the recovery of debts with other public organisations such as Staffordshire districts and other large public organisations. - Sorting out customer queries and disputes - 25 Controlling and sorting out customer queries and disputes is an essential part of good customer service. - As a result, each service area should have in place a system or procedure for identifying, recording, and dealing with customer queries and disputes.
+This must keep to our customer complaints, compliments and comments policy and any other legal complaints procedures. - Action by the enquiry officer or debt -recovery agency - 27 The enquiry officer will try to get payment in full, or if instalments have previously been arranged, will try to persuade the customer to start making payments again.
+They will also assess the customer's circumstances.
+They will give debt recovery officers progress updates during the ongoing investigation and produce a short report of recommended action at the end of each case.